there are secret feminist messages sewn into 'the handmaid’s tale’ costumes

 Margaret Atwood is a consulting producer for the series.
 Did you speak with her about the costumes?

 For a while, we even thought about not doing wings [the handmaids' head coverings].
 We wondered how we could make them believable.
 But we kept coming back to the genesis of what Margaret wrote.
-We wanted to honour it but also make sure people would believe this is truly the new normal.
+We wanted to honor what Margaret wrote but also make sure people would believe this is truly the new normal.

 What does Margaret wear?
 How did you decide to dress the Aunts?

-I had a colour chart on my wall that I always looked at.
+I had a color chart on my wall that I always looked at.
 The commanders are all in black, then there are the Guardians, who control the handmaids, and next to those guardians are the Aunts.
-I knew that I wanted to put the Aunts in a military colour, so that you knew that they were separate from the wives (in teal) and the handmaids (in red).
-But it also had to be an earth colour.
-The colour specifically came from WW1 uniforms.
+I knew that I wanted to put the Aunts in a military color, so that you knew that they were separate from the wives (in teal) and the handmaids (in red).
+But it also had to be an earth color.
+The color specifically came from WWI uniforms.
 I also thought about Hitler.
 Margaret Atwood has spoken about the parallels between Gilead and Hitler's Germany.
-He was, though hated, an inspiration for this show -- because he came from an artistic background, he studied art, but he wasn't good at painting people.
+He was, though hated, an inspiration for this show - because he came from an artistic background, he studied art, but he wasn't good at painting people.
 I used that idea to infuse the character of the commander who created this world.
-Everything came from the commander and the whole idea of this colour scheme came from him, so I used him as my muse.
+Everything came from the commander and the whole idea of this color scheme came from him, so I used him as my muse.

 When I was designing the Aunts' costumes, I also hid a little pocket on the inside that was for their cattle prods so that they could whip them out and shock the handmaids.
 I added lots of little secrets so that the actresses could really use the costumes.
 I didn't want to just create a world of shapeless capes.